michalcie/pyF1/index.md

 A brief demonstration of what it is all about.

-Let's see in which of the track Max Verstappen was faster than Lewis Hamilton during qualifying for Mexico GP 2021.
+Let's see in which part of the track Max Verstappen was faster than Lewis Hamilton during qualifying for Mexico GP 2021.
 We are comparing their fastest laps.
 We need to use following code: